unm-idi/code-challenge/README.md

 # Programmer Analyst 2 Interview Problem

 ## Problem Definition
 Before students can take a course at UNM, they must meet that course's prerequisite requirements.
-As a simple example, in order to take MATH 1250, a student must have completed MATH 1220.
+For example, in order to take MATH 1250 a student must have completed MATH 1220.
 However, some prerequisite requirements are more complicated than simply requiring a single course.
 They can be a logical combination of multiple courses, or even other logical combinations.
 For example, the prerequisite requirement for MATH 1512 looks like `(MATH 1230 and MATH 1240) or MATH 1250`.

 This problem consists of two parts:
 1. Write code that determines if a given course can be taken provided a list of courses that have already been completed.
 A course's prerequisite requirements can be read from the file `data/prerequisites.json`.
 See the section _Course Prerequisite Data_ for details on how the data is formatted.
 Below is an example of the inputs and expected output for one scenario: